-Nicole GrennanI’m an independent writer and editor, as well as a Community Educator/Organizer with ERASE Racism.
-Previously, I was a freelance UX recruiting consultant for The New York Times.
+Nicole GrennanI’m a writer and editor.
+Previously, I was the Community Educator/Organizer with ERASE Racism and a UX recruiting consultant for The New York Times.
 I hold a dual-B.S. from CUNY Brooklyn/Macaulay Honors College in English and Physics, with an interdisciplinary minor in New York City Studies.

-I have written for publications like Womanly Mag, The Wine Zine, Life & Thyme, and others, below, usually about food, identity, and power.
+I have written for publications like Womanly Mag, The Wine Zine, Life & Thyme, and others, below, usually about labor, food, and identity.
 I also sometimes write about romance on my Substack, Sick Day.
 It’s free and infrequent!

 On the Workers in the Vineyard: Some Thoughts on Power and Labor (Wine Zine 06, print only!
 But you should just buy it it’s a great pub)

 How Food Delivery Service Apps Obscure the Humans Behind Them

 Our Hunger is Political: How food insecurity and mutual aid are changing the political landscape on the ground.

 for publishing houses like Columbia University Press, Oxford University Press, and The New School, and independent publications like The Wine Zine, can be found here:

 The Role of BRICS in the World Economy & International Development

 Do Refugees Impact Voting Behavior in the Host Country?
 Evidence from Syrian Refugee Inflows in Turkey

 If you want to get in touch with me, it’s best to reach out by email: nicolexgrennan[at]gmail.com